NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 A discrete attribute that defines the type of implementation of the tool.
 A more detailed description on the discussion of implementation types is in ["Workflows and Components of Bioimage Analysis: The NEUBIAS Concept"](https://www.authorea.com/users/90123/articles/211121-workflows-and-components-of-bioimage-analysis-the-neubias-concept) ![](https://zenodo.org/badge/DOI/10.5281/zenodo.1042570.svg).
 The 4 values for this attribute are ``Collection``, ``Component``, ``Workflow`` and ``I do not know``

 ## License
+Software or data usage license, e.g. "GPL-3.0"

+**1. MUST** acurately describe the license used.
+**2. SHOULD** use "Proprietary" in cases where the software is under license whereby it can be obtained from the provider (e.g. for money), and then owned, i.e. definitely not an open-source or free software license.
+**3. SHOULD** use "Unlicensed" for software which is not licensed and is not "Proprietary".
+**4. SHOULD** use "Other" if the software is available under an uncommon license not listed below and which is not "Proprietary".
+        a controlled vocabulary of valid terms is defined in biotoolsSchema. see the syntax guidelines.
+> **Licenses:
+> Apache License 2.0
+> BSD 3-Clause "New" or "Revised" license
+> BSD 2-Clause "Simplified" or "FreeBSD" license
+> GNU General Public License (GPL)
+> GNU Library or "Lesser" General Public License (LGPL)
+> MIT license

 ## Has programming language
 Comprises both programming (coding) language used for the implementation of the entry and the programming languages supported by the entry.